How To Catch Salmon In A River: Guides Explain Methods And More

 I also found that some baits work better at certain times of the year.
 I discuss the top baits on my page Best Salmon Baits, however, I have recently updated that page and it now has 7 of my best baits and link to more great baits.

-Anglers that want to know how to catch salmon will often think of spinning rods and reels.
+Anglers who want to know how to catch salmon will often think of spinning rods and reels.

 However, if you want to float fish, I highly recommend learning how to use a Centerpin reel since it’s better than a spinning reel.